Graeco-Arabic translation movement

 The Graeco-Arabic translation movement was a large, well-funded, and sustained effort responsible for translating a significant volume of secular Greek texts into Arabic.
 The translation movement took place in Baghdad from the mid-eighth century to the late tenth century.

-While the movement translated from many languages into Arabic, including Pahlavi, Sanskrit, Syriac, and Greek, it is often referred to as the Graeco-Arabic translation movement because it was predominantly focused on translating the works of Hellenistic scholars and other secular Greek texts into Arabic.
+During the movement, texts from many other languages such as Pahlavi, Sanskrit, and Syriac were also translated into Arabic.
+Despite this, it is primarily associated with Greek translation because it was predominantly focused on the works of Hellenistic scholars.

 Pre-Abbasid developments

 Pre-Islamic developments

 The ninth king of the Sasanian Empire, Shapur II, established the Academy of Gondishapur, which was to be a medical center, a library, as well as a college where various subjects like anatomy, theology, medicine, and philosophy would be studied.
 Later, Khosrow I established an observatory that could offer studies in dentistry, architecture, agriculture and irrigation, basics of commanding in military, astronomy, and mathematics.
 The Academy of Gondishapur was then considered as the greatest crucial center of medicine during the sixth as well as the seventh century.
 However, during the seventh century CE, the Sasanian Empire was conquered by the Muslim armies, but they preserved the center.

 Further west, the Byzantine emperor Justinian I closed the Academy of Athens in 529.
 Along with the defunding of key public educational institutions, many scholars fled the region with their knowledge and materials.
 These migrant scholars sought asylum in Persia, whose ruler actively ensured their safe passage out of Byzantium and supported their academic ambitions.